tingerrr/chiral-thesis-fhe/src/core/styles.typ

     it
   }

-  // TODO: for as long as we can't remove styles easilty, this will make fletcher diagrams look horrible
+  // TODO: for as long as we can't remove styles easily, this will make fletcher diagrams look horrible

   // inline raw gets a faint light gray background box to be easier to distinguish
   // show _std.raw.where(block: false): it => box(